ericjeker/nestjs-sentry-example/README.md

 Just explore the code for more details, especially the files in the `sentry` folder.

 ## Installation

-To run this simple example, first copy `.env.sample` and insert your own Sentry dns.
+To run this simple example, clone this repository and install the dependencies.
+Then copy `.env.sample` to `.env` and insert your own Sentry DNS.

+You can find DNS for your project on Sentry.io in Project Setting / Client Keys.

 Then run Nest using the usual command: